-Synonyma: Nonus Vesalii;-Petit-peroneo-susmetatarsien.
+Synonyma: Nonus Vesalii ;--Petit-peroneo-sus-metatarsien.

-4. Extensor Propries Pollicis Pedis-Arises, tendinous and fleshy, from part of the smooth surface between the anterior and internal angles of the fibula, and from the neighbouring part of the interesseous ligament, ligament, extending from some distance below the head of the bone to near its inferior extremity; a few fibres also arise from the lower part of the tibia;-the fibres passobliquely downwards and forwards into a tendon, which, inclining inwards, passes over the fore-part of the astragalus and os naviculare, and over the junction of the os cunieforme internum and os cuneiforme medium, to be
+4. EXTENSOR PROPRIUS POLLICIS PEDIS--Arises, tendinous and fleshy, from part of the smooth surface between the anterior and internal angles of the fibula, and from the neighbouring part of the interosseous ligament, extending from some distance below the head of the bone to near its inferior extremity; a few fibres also arise from the lower part of the tibia; the fibres pass obliquely downwards and forwards into a tendon, which, inclining inwards, passes over the fore-part of the astragalus and os naviculare, and over the junction of the os cuneiforme internum and os cuneiforme medium, to be

-Inserted into the base of the first and of the second phalanges of the great toe .
+Inserted into the base of the first and of the second phalanges of the great toe.

-Situation: The belly is concealed between the tibialis anticus and extensor digitorum longus, and cannot be seen till those muscles are separated from one another;-the tendon is superficial, running between the tendons of those two muscles.
+Situation : The belly is concealed between the tibialis anticus and extensor digitorum longus, and cannot be seen till those muscles are separated from one another;-the tendon is superficial, running between the tendons of those two muscles.